nelsonfigueroa/nelson.cloud/content/posts/2022_11_17_iterating_through_hashes_in_ruby.md

 ## Iterating With Key and Value

-The most common way I've seen hash iterations is by declaring both the key and value in the loop:
+The most common way I've seen hash iterations is by declaring both the key and value variables in the loop.
+The result is as expected:

 ```ruby
 items = {